qinjr/bid-lands/README.md

-# BASELINE4DESA_STM/MM
+# BASELINE4DRSA_STM
-This repo is forked from [STM/MM](https://github.com/zeromike/bid-lands), I modified some code in the repo to make it a baseline model for [DESA](https://github.com/qinjr/deep-bid-lands/tree/master/published_code), which is the implementation of the model proposed in a KDD'18 submitted paper, "Deep Survival Analysis for Fine-grained Bid Landscape Forecasting in Real-time Bidding Advertising".
+This repo is forked from [STM](https://github.com/zeromike/bid-lands), I modified some code in the repo to make it a baseline model for [DRSA](https://github.com/rk2900/drsa), which is the implementation of the model proposed in a AAAI'18 submitted paper.
 Many thanks to the authors of `STM`.

 ### Data Preparation